PowerDNS/pdns/docs/appendices/FAQ.rst

 Replication
 -----------
-Please note that not all PowerDNS Server backends support primary or secondary op[eration, see the :doc:`table of backends <../backends/index>`.
+Please note that not all PowerDNS Server backends support primary or secondary operation, see the :doc:`table of backends <../backends/index>`.

 My PowerDNS Authoritative Server does not send NOTIFY messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^